-Here are 17 negative effects of prohibition:
+Here are at least 18 negative effects of Prohibition:

 1. The Speakeasy.

-Prohibition led to the rapid rise of speakeasies (sometimes called blind pigs or blind tigers).
-Speakeasies owned by gangsters replaced neighborhood bars.
-They promoted heavy drinking, gambling and prostitution.
+In any case, speakeasies owned by gangsters replaced neighborhood bars.
+Instead, they promoted heavy drinking, gambling and prostitution.

 The clip joints were much worse than the speakeasies.
 These were drinking places for victimizing patrons.
 Employees extorted customers for money.
 If they refused, bouncers beat, robbed, and threw them out.4

 2. Organized Crime.

-Al Capone made $60,000,000 in untaxed income annually.
+Al Capone made $60,000,000 in untaxed income each year.
 At that time the average industrial worker made less than $1,000 per year.6

-Prohibition led to the growth of widespread corruption of public officials by organized crime.
+At the same time Prohibition led to the growth of widespread corruption of public officials by organized crime.
 This enabled gangsters to conduct their illegal operations.

 - Also convicted of conspiracy in Edgewater, New Jersey, were the mayor and the chief of police.
 But also a US customs inspector, two detectives, a New York police sergeant, and eight others.
 A bootlegger admitted that he had paid them $61,000 to help him bring in one million dollars worth of alcohol.

 - A federal grand jury indicted a number of officials in South Jacksonville, Florida, on charges of corruption.
-They included the mayor, chief of police, fire chief, city commissioner, and president of the city council.
+They were the mayor, chief of police, fire chief, city commissioner, and president of the city council.
 It also indicted almost the rest of the entire city administration.7

-People should have known that Prohibition would cause corruption.
+Of course people should have known that Prohibition would cause corruption.

 During the first year of Prohibition the number of crimes committed in 30 major cities in the U.S. increased 24%.
 Arrests for drunkenness and disorderly conduct increased 21%.
 And arrests for drunken driving jumped by 81%.